shaiwart/Image-compression/README.md

     - NOTE: keep margin of 4% in image-size.
 Ex: if max-size is 300KB then keep the image-size at 300*0.04 = 12 => 300-18 = 288 Kb

-## If max-w-h and min-w-h diya ho:
+## If both max-w-h and min-w-h is given:
     - same as above.
     - first reassign min-w-h then do the same steps as above.